libreobjet/open-guide/en/design_process.md

 > To combine items from two or more sources normally kept separate.
 −[Wiktionary](https://en.wiktionary.org/wiki/mix)

 Another  advantage of open source objects is that they can be combined.
-Youcould take two (or more) open source elements and mix them in order to  create a new object.
-This could be an intereseting approach for hybrid desgins and other creative explorations
+You could take two (or more) open source elements and mix them in order to  create a new object.
+This could be an interesting approach for hybrid designs and other creative explorations

 ### Parametric design